 - a.
 Certified physical education teachers may coach any sport in any school.
 They must meet the first aid and CPR/AED requirements and complete courses in child abuse reporting/violence prevention, Dignity for All Students Act and have NYS Fingerprint clearance. - b.
-Persons who have been employed as coaches of specific sports in New York State schools before September 1, 1974 may continue to coach such sports provided they meet the first aid and CPR/AED requirements, and complete the child abuse/violence prevention courses and NYS Fingerprint clearance. - c.
-Teachers with coaching qualifications and experience, certified only in areas other than physical education, may coach any sport in any school, provided they have completed the coursework through the new NFHS Coaching Course Pathway. - d.
-Other persons with coaching qualifications and experience satisfactory to the Board of Education, but lacking teacher certification, may be employed as coaches of interschool athletics teams when certified teachers with coaching qualifications and experience are not available.
+Persons who have been employed as coaches of specific sports in New York State schools before September 1, 1974 may continue to coach such sports provided they meet the firstaid and CPR/AED requirements, and complete the child abuse/violence prevention courses and NYS Fingerprint clearance. - c.
+Teachers with coaching qualifications and experience, certified only in areas otherthan physical education, may coach any sport in any school, provided they meet the state requirements. - d.
+Other persons with coaching qualifications and experience satisfactory to the Board of Education, but lacking teacher certification, may be employed as coaches of interschool athletics teams when certified teachers with coaching qualifications and experience arenot available.
 A temporary coaching license must be secured from the Commissioner of Education.
-A TEACH account must be created stating the completion of all courses listed above, and the issuance of a temporary coaching license.
+A TEACH account must be created stating the completion of all courses listed above, and the issuance of a temporary coachinglicense.